 The Wheatland, IN plant busbar within the Cinergy control area

-Capacity Charge: Buyer shall pay EPMI a lump sum premium payment for Capacity equal to the Reservation Price, payable within three Business Days (e.g., Monday through Friday excluding Federal Reserve Bank holidays) of the Transaction and nonrefundable under any circumstances.
+Capacity Charge: Buyer shall pay EPMI a lump sum premium payment for Capacity equal to the Reservation Price, payable within three Business Days of the Transaction and nonrefundable under any circumstances.

 Energy Price:

 Energy charges shall be paid pursuant to monthly invoiced settlement.
-For each MW of Energy for which Buyer properly exercises its call, Buyer shall pay EPMI the Energy Price equal to to the Index Price plus $0.23 plus $2.50 (O&M) plus the product of the Heat Rate multiplied by a numerator equal to the sum of (i) the Index Price plus (ii) $0.23 plus (iii) the Index Price over a denominator equal to 1.0 minus 0.027, less the Index Price (fuel factor).
-Expressed in an equation:
+For each MWh of Energy in the Standard Block for which Buyer properly exercises its call, Buyer shall pay EPMI the Energy Price calculated by the following equation:

-Energy Price = Index Price + $0.23 + $2.50 + Heat Rate X (Index Price + $0.23/MMBtu + (Index Price/ (1.0-0.027) –Index Price)
+Energy Price ($/MWh) = (Heat Rate/1000) X (Index Price + $0.23 + (Index Price X 0.0278)) + $2.50

 PRODUCT TWO